-Water temperature in the Aleutian Islands is variable among survey years particularly for bottom depth at the preferred depth range of pollock (Fig. 1A.34, Fig. 1A.35, and Fig. 1A 36).
+Water temperature in the Aleutian Islands is variable among survey years particularly for bottom depth at the preferred depth range of pollock (Fig. 1A.33 and Fig. 1A.34).
 The 2012 Aleutian Islands summer bottom temperatures indicated that water temperatures were substantially cooler than the 2004-2010 surveys (Lowe et. al. 2012).
 Bottom temperatures could possibly affect fish distribution.
-The 2014 and 2016 AI bottom trawl surveys show a swing of bottom and surface temperature values to above the means for the entire time series (1991-2016) and similar to the 2004-2010 bottom temperatures.
+The 2014 through 2018 AI bottom trawl surveys show a swing of bottom and surface temperature values to above the means for the entire time series (1991-2018) and higher than the 2004-2010 bottom temperatures.